lpmi-13/jq-pilot/README.md

 ## Local runs

 There are two ways to run this locally, depending on whether you have node and go installed, or just want to use docker.
+You can also run it in gitpod, but the browser window is a bit small.

 ### Node and Go installed